Nationalism: Latin America

-An upsurge in nationalism in Latin America in the 1810s and 1820s sparked revolutions that cost Spain nearly all of its colonies which were located there.
+An upsurge in nationalism in the Hispanic America in the 1810s and 1820s sparked revolutions that cost Spain nearly all of its colonies which were located there.
 Spain was at war with Britain from 1798 to 1808, and the British Royal Navy cut off its contacts with its colonies, so nationalism flourished and trade with Spain was suspended.
 The colonies set up temporary governments or juntas which were effectively independent from Spain.
 These juntas were established as a result of Napoleon's resistance failure in Spain.
 They served to determine new leadership and, in colonies like Caracas, abolished the slave trade as well as the Indian tribute.
-The division exploded between Spaniards who were born in Spain (called "peninsulares") versus those of Spanish descent born in New Spain (called "criollos" in Spanish or "creoles" in English).
+The division exploded between Spaniards who were born in Spain, known as peninsulares, versus those of Spanish descent born in New Spain, known as criollos.
 The two groups wrestled for power, with the criollos leading the call for independence.
 Spain tried to use its armies to fight back but had no help from European powers.
 Indeed, Britain and the United States worked against Spain, enforcing the Monroe Doctrine.
 Spain lost all of its American colonies, except Cuba and Puerto Rico, in a complex series of revolts from 1808 to 1826.